Blue cheese: Properties

 Gorgonzola, Stilton, and Roquefort are considered to be favored blue cheeses in many countries.
 These cheeses all have a protected designation of origin in which they may only be called their respective name if produced a certain way in a certain location.

 Gorgonzola

 Gorgonzola blue cheese takes its name from the village of Gorgonzola in Italy where it was first made.
 Belonging to the family of Stracchino cheeses, Gorgonzola is a whole milk, white, and "uncooked" cheese.
 This blue cheese is inoculated with Penicillium glaucum which, during ripening, produces the characteristic of blue-green veins.
-The odor of Gorgonzola varies between natural and creamy Gorgonzola cheese.
+The odor of Gorgonzola varies between natural and creamy Gorgonzola.
 63 components in natural Gorgonzola cheese and 52 components in creamy Gorgonzola cheese contribute to odor with 2-nonanone, 1-octen-3-ol, 2-heptanol, ethyl hexanoate, methylanisole and 2-heptanone being the prominent compounds for odor in both cheeses.

 Stilton

 Stilton blue cheese was first sold in the village of Stilton in England but there is little evidence it was ever made there.
 Different from Stichelton, which is made from raw milk, Stilton cheese is made from pasteurized milk.
 In addition to being inoculated with Penicillium roqueforti to give it the blue vein characteristic, research has shown that other microbiota which are relatives of Lactococcus lactis, Enterococcus faecalis, Lactobacillus plantarum, Lactobacillus curvatus, Leuconostoc mesenteroides, Staphylococcus equorum, and Staphylococcus sp. can also be found in Stilton cheese.
 Some important microbiota contribute to the aromatic profile such as those of the Lactobacillus genus due to their production of volatile compounds.
 During ripening, free fatty acids increase in amount which contribute to the characteristic flavor of blue cheeses due to fat breakdown by Penicillium roqueforti.